The Hello Bar is a simple notification bar that engages users and communicates a call to action.

 A note on links to your own blog or website…

 If it’s relevant to the topic you’re writing about, you’re welcome to link back to your blog or website within the post.
 Keep in mind that this relevancy is very important.
 If we feel your post includes too many links back to your own blog, we may remove them, or reject the post.
-A high-quality, helpful post will get people checking out who you are more effectively than will lots of links back to your blog.
+A high-quality, helpful post will get people checking out who you are more effective than will lots of links back to your blog.

 Post length